 Owners of hotels, malls, and other facilities may be responsible if you are sexually assaulted on their property.
 Property owners are required to maintain a level of security ensure the premises is safe for visitors.
 In neighborhoods where there has been a high level of crime, most property owners will have proper lighting and may have a security guard on the premises.
 However, when a property owner fails to take proper security measures and you are assaulted on their property, you may have the basis for a personal injury lawsuit.

 Premises liability law is confusing and many people do not know if a property owner is responsible for their injuries or for an assault that takes place on their property.
-If you suffer an injury in Dallas/Fort Worth that you believe could have been prevented had the property owner taken proper care, contact Branch & Dhillon, P.C. at their Arlington, TX office; we’ll review your case and help you determine what rights you have.
+If you suffer an injury in DFW or South Carolina that you believe could have been prevented had the property owner taken proper care, contact Branch & Dhillon, P.C. at their Arlington, TX office or our Columbia, South Carolina office .
+We will review your case and help you determine what rights you have.